Factors That May Affect the Division of Property

-According to statistics that were published on the Center for Disease Control and Prevention's website, Pennsylvania had a divorce rate of 2.8 per 1,000 population in 2012.
+According to the Center for Disease Control and Prevention, Pennsylvania had a divorce rate of 2.8 per 1,000 population in 2012.
 These statistics reveal just how many people in the state are separating, some of whom may struggle with the division of their assets.

 On the Pennsylvania General Assembly’s website, people can review some of the different factors that courts may take into consideration when determining the division of property.
 Some factors that courts will take into account include the duration of a marriage, previous marriages, the health and age of each party, as well as their income and employability.
 Additionally, any contributions from one party towards the other party’s education or earning ability and whether a parent will serve as the custodian of a minor, are also taken into consideration.
 Other factors include: